CDC Organizations Involved in Preparedness and Response Activities

 Surveillance, Epidemiology and Laboratory Services

-The Office of Surveillance, Epidemiology, and Laboratory Services’s (OSELS) (new office established as part of CDC’s 2009 organizational improvement) mission is to provide scientific service, expertise, skills, and tools in support of CDC’s national efforts to promote health; prevent disease, injury and disability; and prepare for emerging health threats.
+The Center for Surveillance, Epidemiology, and Laboratory Services’s (CSELS) (new office established as part of CDC’s 2009 organizational improvement) mission is to provide scientific service, expertise, skills, and tools in support of CDC’s national efforts to promote health; prevent disease, injury and disability; and prepare for emerging health threats.
 OSELS will lead the development, adoption, and integration of sound national and international public health surveillance and epidemiological practices, based on advances in informatics, epidemiology, laboratory science, and public health research.

 - The National Center for Health Statistics (NCHS) conducts and supports statistical, methodological, and epidemiological activities that will provide the data needed to improve the effectiveness, efficiency, and quality of health services in the United States.

 Among the surveys fielded by NCHS is the National Hospital Ambulatory Medical Care Survey.
 The survey is used annually to monitor emergency department crowding and has occasionally included supplements that help illustrate if emergency departments have the necessary training to recognize and treat patients suffering from diseases such as exposure to anthrax, and have formal plans to respond to mass casualty events.
 These data provide important context for planning and evaluating emergency preparedness programs at the national level, and may be used as benchmarks for individual states.

 - Content source: CDC Emergency Risk Communication Branch (ERCB), Division of Emergency Operations (DEO), Office of Public Health Preparedness and Response (OPHPR)